pkdone/paul-genai-test-tools-ts/README.md

 1. Execute the pre-configured task _Run and Debug TypeScript_
     - this will run the Typescript compiler first, and then, if successful, it will run the program in debug mode, showing its output in the _Debug Console_ of the _Status Bar_ (bottom panel).

-You can also run the "test" TypeScript files from the terminal using the `node` command.
+You can also run the "dist/test*.js" JavaScript files (first compiled from TypeScript using the `tsc` command) from the terminal using the `node` command.

 ## Running The Project's Unit Tests